fabianofranz/installer/docs/user/azure/install_upi.md

 #### Update manifests

-The manifests need to reflect the resources to be created by the [Azure Resource Manager][azuretemplates] template, e.g. the VNet and subnet names, and so on.
+The manifests need to reflect the resources to be created by the [Azure Resource Manager][azuretemplates] template, e.g. the VNet and subnet names, resource group name, and so on.
 Also, we you don't want [the ingress operator][ingress-operator] to create DNS records so we need to remove the `privateZone` and `publicZone` sections from the DNS configuration in manifests.

 A Python script is provided to help with these changes in manifests.
 Run it with: